 Typically, this means:

 - Turn on Bluetooth – on an iPhone, for example, tap Settings > Bluetooth and toggle Bluetooth on.
+On an Android phone go to Settings> Connected devices and either scan for Bluetooth to pair with or go to Connected Devices and see what is already paired.
 On other devices, you might simply have to push a button on the device itself to start the pairing process.
+The Bluetooth button looks like a runic X and B combined.

 - Scan for Bluetooth devices – from the list of Bluetooth devices, choose the device you’d like to connect to.